 If unwarranted confidence had a face, it would be Mystical Mike.

 Featured on season three of the show, Mystical Mike was overmatched from the get go.
 In the first flash challenge, the artists were tasked with tattooing single needle tattoos on former prison inmates.
-Mime was criticized for his poor design of a pocket watch.
+Mike was criticized for his poor design of a pocket watch.
 In the ensuing elimination tattoo, he had to do a cover up tattoo on the same canvas.
 He achieved the cover up but his design of a monochromatic blue lion lacked detail and strong lines.
 Mike proceeded to shock the judges by announcing he only brought one tattoo machine to the competition.
 Despite this announcement, he managed to make it through the first week.
-The second week he had already established himself as the weekday artist in the house and the other competitors grew annoyed with him.
+The second week he had already established himself as the weakest artist in the house and the other competitors grew annoyed with him.
 In the elimination tattoo, he landed in the bottom once again with a poor tattoo of anatomical deltoid muscle fitted in a skin rip of a G clef music note.
 His poor designs and his alienation of everyone else in the house led to him being eliminated in episode two.